grokspawn/gh2jira/README.md

 2. Save to your TokenStore file under the key `authTokens.jira`

 ### Profiles
-gh2jira now supports Profiles, which are a mechanism to store associated GitHub domains - Jira projects for easy reference, as well as the TokenStore to be used by each (defaulting to `tokenstore.yaml` if unspecified).
+Profiles are a mechanism to store associated GitHub domains - Jira projects for easy reference, as well as the TokenStore to be used by each (defaulting to `tokenstore.yaml` if unspecified).
 By default this is `profiles.yaml` and follows this schema:

 ```yaml
 profiles: